Mehradad Mohammodian selling his delicious sweets at SSI New Beginnings Festival

 The Q&A was followed by the inaugural SSI Community Appreciation Awards, which recognise people whose actions have made a profound and sustained positive impact on the lives of the communities SSI works with.

-Representing City of Canterbury Bankstown Mayor Karl Asfour, Councillor Bilal El-Hayak presented the awards to its recipients, including Marg Bailey, who introduced SSI to the Bush Rangers at Middle Head National Park and developed the Bush Regeneration program, and June Simpson, a retired specialist school counselor who has been the longers serving volunteer with SSI at nearly four years.
+Representing City of Canterbury Bankstown Mayor Karl Asfour, Councillor Bilal El-Hayak presented the awards to its recipients, including Marg Bailey, who introduced SSI to the Bush Rangers at Middle Head National Park and developed the Bush Regeneration program, and June Simpson, a retired specialist school counsellor who has been the longest serving volunteer with SSI at nearly four years.

 After a morning tea, the formal AGM proceedings highlighted the sustained growth and diversification experienced by the organisation in all aspects over the financial year 2016-2017, as well as the outstanding outcomes achieved as a result.